 Consider: Look into umbrella insurance if you have other people ride your jet ski.
 I’ve found that jet skis tend to ride in places where there are expensive boats, houses, and docking areas and your regular insurance will only cover so much.
 So ask your insurance agent about umbrella insurance to protect you.

 91. PWC Cable Locks

 If you keep your jet ski on a floating dock, then I recommend the PWC accessories Master Lock 8417D Python Adjustable Locking Cable.
-This lock will allow you to secure your watercraft to the dock and keep people from pushing it off and towing it away.
+(Amazon Link Ad) This lock will allow you to secure your watercraft to the dock and keep people from pushing it off and towing it away.

 The lock is not meant to replace the dock line but to work with it.
 I’ve seen some heavy rainstorms break regular dockline and set a jet ski free.
 Having that extra cable with the dockline will help.
 But more importantly, keep people from stealing it.

 Even if you have a jet ski with a digital key, or locked by a fob people can still push it off the dock and tow it away.